GILT-Forum/Globalization-Strategy-Playbook/playbook.md

 The external focus is on your customer and their customers.
 Understanding your international customers and influencing the product roadmap to make your company offering more attractive in international markets is the strategic part of the job.
 The recommendations your team makes for customer requirements and market expectations should be a part of any Go To Market Motion in your company.
 Your team should define and run an internal framework of standards and processes that meet customer requirements so you can deliver your product or service within business expectations.

 As a Globalization leader, you need to hire talent who can help you define business expectations, customer requirements, and address the gap.
-If collaboration with other teams on their roadmaps is necessary for your success, your team’s job is even more complex.The only way to make this work is to create a collaborative culture and trust within the team, and empower team members to work independently.
+If collaboration with other teams on their roadmaps is necessary for your success, your team’s job is even more complex.
+The only way to make this work is to create a collaborative culture and trust within the team, and empower team members to work independently.
 Transparency is a necessity, and so is communication.
 As the Globalization leader you are providing strategic direction, so be clear on success metrics and goals of the team.

 Nowadays, all companies track an increased amount of data to monitor their business and even predict customers’ behavior.
 In recent years, more Globalization teams have created dedicated Globalization Data Engineering and Globalization Data Analysts positions.
 Those roles are responsible for building and running a globalization data infrastructure and identifying key globalization insights, which are critical for setting up the Globalization strategy.
 Even simple metrics that show the percentage of projects delivered on time and budget can show your team and your management that you are delivering to plan.